github-education-resources/graduation/_data/remiljw/remiljw.md

 ---
 name: Michael Ajanaku
-institution: Yaba College of Tecnology
+institution: Yaba College of Technology
 profile_pic: remiljw.jpg
 quote: Better to try and fail than not to try at all.
 github_user: remiljw